gifale95/NED/README.md

-## 🤝 Help the Neural Encoding Dataset Expand
+## 🤝 Contribute to Expanding the Neural Encoding Dataset

 Do you have encoding models with higher prediction accuracies than the ones currently available in the Neural Encoding Dataset, and would like to make them available to the community?
 Or maybe you have encoding models for new neural datasets, data modalities (e.g., MEG/ECoG/animal), or stimulus types (e.g., videos, language) that you would like to share?
 Or perhaps you have suggestions for improving the Neural Encoding Dataset?
 Then please get in touch vith Ale (alessandro.gifford@gmail.com): all feedback and help is strongly appreciated!